calaldees/teacherEducation/teacherEducation/_writing.md

 * [Autoethnography](https://en.wikipedia.org/wiki/Autoethnography)
     * a form of qualitative research in which an author uses self-reflection and writing to explore anecdotal and personal experience and connect this autobiographical story to wider cultural, political, and social meanings and understandings
     * > autoethnographers are themselves the primary participant/subject of the research
+    * (This comes under some criticism as an approach)

 ## Comedy enactment to convey academic writing